Diagnosis of plant nutrition – a set of methods aimed at determining the availability of plant nutrients.

-Soil diagnostics – periodic determination of relatively rapidly changing agrochemical parameters of soils.
-Soil diagnosis allows the most rational use of fertilizers and ameliorants, to maximize their agrotechnical, economic efficiency and environmental safety.
+Soil diagnosis of plant nutrition – periodic determination of relatively rapidly changing agrochemical indicators of soil.
+Soil diagnosis allows the most rational use of fertilizers and ameliorants, maximize their agrotechnical, economic efficiency and environmental safety.

 The most dynamic indicator determined by soil diagnosis, which can change over several days, is the content of mineral forms of nitrogen.
 For this reason, this indicator is not used for agrochemical maps, cartograms and field passports.
 However, for economical and environmentally safe use of nitrogen fertilizers annual information about the reserves of mineral forms of nitrogen is necessary.